OnlyBrinTy/RentTheMoon/README.md

 # LunarLease

-**This is my pet-project about blockchain-based ownership transfer.
-It's based on Polygon's testnet called Amoy.**
+**This is my pet-project about blockchain-based ownership transfer.**

 Decentralized virtual lunar real estate on Polygon.
 Acquire unclaimed sectors of the Moon as ERC-721 tokens, rent them out with ERC-4907 temporary usage rights,